-The rental centre is situated adjacent to the Drimsynie House Hotel in the village of Lochgoilhead on the Cowal Peninsula in Argyll.
+The rental centre is situated in Drimsynie House Hotel in the village of Lochgoilhead on the Cowal Peninsula in Argyll.

 With many Kilometres of Forest tracks to explore and an ever increasing number of bike trails in the area you are assured of a great days cycling.
 With bike trails ranging from novice to some widely regarded forestry bike trails.

 To arrange the hire of equipment you can attend the Hire Centre during opening hours